diogorpeixoto/SN_boxy/README.md

 The goal of this project was to perform vehicle detection across different types of weather, traffic and light conditions.
 To do so I used an implementation of YOLOv3 (https://github.com/experiencor/keras-yolo3) with Switchable Normalization (https://arxiv.org/abs/1806.10779 , currently in development) and with Batch Normalization on the boxy dataset (https://boxy-dataset.com/boxy/).

+Slides of the latest demo can be found here: http://bit.ly/driveflexMLslidedeck

 ## This repository is organized as follows:

 - **utils** : All source code for production